Sammcb/Sammcb/README.md

 ## Hey!

-I've worked on a bunch of projects in the areas of web dev, mobile dev, machine learning, and optimization.
-Some of my favorite areas are generative art, iOS app development, and command line tools and games.
+I mainly work on hobby projects, and love to open source as much work as I can.
+Some of my favorite areas to work in are generative art, iOS app development, and command line tools and games.